jun-eau/Slipstream/README.md

 The launcher will create a separate `config.json` in each folder, keeping your accounts isolated.
 You can create a separate Steam library entry for each account's launcher.

+## How to Update Slipstream

+Simply replace your current Slipstream executable with the latest release.
+That's it!

 ## Troubleshooting

 * **Authentication Error / Expired Session**: If you get an error message, the simplest fix is to **delete the `config.json` file** and run the launcher again.
 This will restart the setup process and allow you to get a fresh login token.